Leave a Message

 • You are interviewing for pricing strategy and execution, not personality

-• Rancho Mission Viejo pricing is village-specific and buyer-driven
+• Rancho Mission Viejo pricing is village-specific across Sendero, Esencia, Rienda, and Gavilan Ridge

-Q: Why does interviewing a listing agent matter more in Rancho Mission Viejo than other areas?
+Q: Why does interviewing a listing agent matter more in Rancho Mission Viejo?

-Q: How can you tell if a listing agent truly knows Rancho Mission Viejo during an interview?
+Q: How can you tell if a listing agent truly knows Rancho Mission Viejo?

 How to Interview a Listing Agent in Rancho Mission Viejo the Right Way

-Interviewing a listing agent should never feel like a sales pitch.
-It should feel like a working strategy session.
-If you walk away impressed but unclear, the interview failed.
+Interviewing a listing agent should feel like a working strategy session.
+If you walk away impressed but unclear on how your home will be priced and launched, the interview failed.

 What You Are Really Hiring a Listing Agent to Do